Introduction

 What is a Discretionary Commission Arrangement (DCA)?

-A Discretionary Commission Arrangement (DCA) is a type of commission structure used by some car finance brokers and dealerships.
-In a DCA, the broker or dealer has the discretion to set the interest rate on a finance agreement, often within certain limits set by the finance provider.
-The difference between the base rate provided by the finance company and the rate set by the broker or dealer represents their commission.
+A Discretionary Commission Arrangement (DCA) is a commission structure some car finance brokers and dealerships use.
+Specifically, in a DCA, brokers set finance agreement rates within limits specified by providers.
+Consequently, the difference between the base rate and the rate set by the broker represents their commission.

-When you apply for car finance, the dealer or broker will assess your creditworthiness and present you with a finance offer.
-Under a DCA, the interest rate you receive might be higher than the base rate offered by the finance company.
+When you apply for car finance, the dealer or broker assesses your creditworthiness and presents you with a finance offer.
+Under a DCA, you might receive an interest rate higher than the finance company’s base rate.
 This means that the broker or dealer earns a commission based on the difference between the two rates.

-For example, if the finance company offers a base rate of 5%, the dealer might present you with a rate of 7%.
+For example, if the finance company offers a base rate of 5%, the dealer might offer you a rate of 7%.
 The 2% difference is their commission.
-This arrangement provides brokers and dealers with significant flexibility in setting rates, which can lead to variations in the interest rates offered to different customers.
+This arrangement allows brokers significant flexibility in setting rates, leading to varied interest rates for customers.

 Lack of Transparency